openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 View the Randomized Content as a Student
 ****************************************

-To view components from a randomized content block as a student would see them, follow the steps described in the :ref:`Preview a Unit` topic.
+To view the number and type of components from a randomized content block as a student would see them, follow the steps described in the :ref:`Preview a Unit` topic.

-To view the list of matching components in the library, see :ref:`View the Matching Contents of a Randomized Content Block`.
+To view the list of matching components in the library, see :ref:`View the Matching Components in a Randomized Content Block`.

 To view the entire contents of the library in Studio, see :ref:`View the Contents of a Library`.